satakagi/GP_Mount_Motor_Drive_Bracket/README.md

 * GP Motor Cover : 3D Printed Parts ([STL](GP%20Motor%20Cover%20v15.stl))

 ## Note
 When a NEMA 11 stepper motor with a gear ratio of 1:20 was driven by 12V, it was possible to introduce 480x speed.
-However, this may depend on the condition of the equatorial mount.
+(OnStep MiniPCB V1 DRV8825 Teensy4)  However, this may depend on the condition of the equatorial mount.

 ## Pictures